George C. Edwards III: Academic career

-He has advised Brazil on its constitution and the operation of its presidency, Russia on building a democratic national party system, Mexico on elections, and Chinese scholars on democracy.
-He also wrote studies for the 1988, 2000, 2008, 2016, and 2020 U.S. presidential transitions and was instrumental in bringing the George Bush Presidential Library and Museum to Texas A&M University's campus.
+In addition, Edwards reports applying his scholarship to practical issues of governing, including advising Brazil on its constitution and the operation of its presidency, Russia on building a democratic national party system, Mexico on elections, and Chinese scholars on democracy.
+He also authored studies for the 1988, 2000, 2016, and 2020 U.S. presidential transitions and was active in bringing the George Bush Presidential Library and Museum to Texas A&M University’s campus.